sebastienbarbier/sebastienbarbier/README.md

 My name is Sébastien Barbier, I'm a software engineer based in Zurich Switzerland 🇨🇭.

-- 🔭 I work as a Freelance, and in parallel bootstrap projects like [seven23.io](https://seven23.io) and [fromedwin.com](https://fromedwin.com)
+- 🔭 I am building tools like [seven23.io](https://seven23.io) and [fromedwin.com](https://fromedwin.com)
-- 🌱 I’m currently learning about web 3.0, especially Defi, NFT, and Metaverse content
+- 🌱 I’m currently learning about trading and the finance market
 - 👯 I’m looking for a community to join and be part of
 - 🤔 I’m looking for help with design and marketing
 - 💬 Ask me anything on twitter [@SebBarbier](https://twitter.com/SebBarbier)